Moore Massage Stittsville

 The therapist and athlete should both be aware of what works best for the athlete's training program.
 Tempo, duration and pressure will be modified depending on what stage the athlete is in.
 For example, if the athlete plans to have a heavy workout or race the next day, the massage should not be too deep as this would fatigue the muscles.
 In this case, treatments would best be planned for a day off from training.
 In some cases, it may be appropriate to train immediately after a treatment to retrain muscles freed from tension and adhesion.

 Injury rehabilitation treatments are typically weekly and then decrease in frequency with healing progression.
 Injury prevention or maintenance treatments are typically once every 2 to 4 weeks depending on the type of training.
 The frequency may increase depending on when the event is.
 Athletes will develop a keen sense of what frequency works best for them as their experience with sports massage and training progresses.
-The therapist, athlete, and coach or personal trainer could review training plans as a
+The therapist, athlete, and coach or personal trainer could review training plans as a team to determine what would best facilitate the athlete in injury prevention or rehabilitation.

 If you have any questions regarding Sport Massage, contact our registered massage therapists at Moore Massage Therapy in Stittsville at 613 831 8374 or email email@example.com